image of a knight is very strong in Western culture.

 First and foremost, the Knight must be a proponent of today's chivalry.
-His personal commitment must be total and inviolate not just another grasp of ego, a façade without depth or substance.
+His personal commitment must be total and inviolate not just a momentary grasp of ego, a façade without depth or substance.
 It is, and must be, a matter of soul, of personal authenticity.